orangecat21/formsFromXml/README.md

 # Forms From Xml

-Application for building forms based on XML uploads from ONAP AAI
+Application for building forms based on XML downloaded from ONAP AAI

 ## Available Scripts